waizui/waizui-blog.github.io/posts/env_map_light/env_map_light.md

 \end{align}
 $$

-CDF does not have many properties we want, but the inverse CDF can map variables in $[0,1]$ respect the distribution of PDF.
+CDF does not have many properties we want, but the inverse CDF can map variables in $[0,1]$ to $[a,b]$ according to the distribution of PDF.

 $$
 \begin{align}